anirudhsatish22/cs124/docs/design.md

 was changed, the changes were not showing on the other devices.
 It took us a while to debug this, but we figured it out, and the issue was with us using a React state, when the props could be used directly.

+### Lab 4

+The most challenging part of this lab was making it usable in multiple screen sizes.
+Playing around with a lot of @media screen queries was tedious, but it paid off in the end.
+To accomplish this goal of usability in different screen sizes, we had to make some under the hood changes to our implementation, such as adding flex-boxes (grid-boxes with one row) in multiple other locations.
+We also had to revert from coding all our CSS in Pixels to percentages and "fr", which was tedious, but made us realize that using percentages is usually the way to go when creating an application, and to always/most of the time start with that as the foundation.

+Another slightly challenging this lab was implementing the List of TaskLists.
+It took us a bit to visualize what this would entail, how we would create this new component/components and integrate it into our app.
+This entailed creating new components, and calling them from our App.js, and making a host of changes to how the data was stored in our database (adding another layer of nesting).
+We also had to make changes to how we used firebase queries, and functions that called firebase functions to do operations on the database.
+However, once we understood how to do this, it was smooth sailing from there on.

 ## Part of the Design you are most proud of:

 We are quite proud of the color scheme that we ended up using.
 We both think that we are not super artistic and hence are quite proud of how pleasing